A Blog That Aims to Create Awareness About Climate Change

 On July 14, 2015, NASA’s New Horizons spacecraft made its historic flight through the Pluto system, providing the first close-up images of Pluto and its moons and collecting other data that has transformed our understanding of these mysterious worlds on the solar system’s outer frontier.

+Scientists are still analyzing and uncovering data that New Horizons recorded and sent home after the encounter.
 Pluto which is smaller than Earth’s Moon has a heart-shaped glacier that’s the size of Texas and Oklahoma.
 This fascinating world has blue skies, spinning moons, mountains as high as the Rockies, and it snows, which is red.
+We still must effort further to discover the mysterious nature of amazing Pluto.

 Inside Of Black Holes